qinqinhan/CMDD/README.md

-This code implements the CMDD.
-We use Python 3.9 to implement the proposed method, and all experiments are run on the machine of linux system.
-To run the model, you need to put the dataset file in the Multivariate_ts, set the necessary hyperparameters, and run the python file train.py.

 # LONG-TAILED TIME SERIES CLASSIFICATION WITH NOISY LABELS

 The source code is for reproducing experiments of the paper entitled "LONG-TAILED TIME SERIES CLASSIFICATION WITH NOISY LABELS"